| PathEngine home | previous: | next: |

 (And this compile command can also be modified to change the level of optimisation, and so on.)

-This can be done by deleting all the intermediate directories generated by a previous build command.
+This can be done by deleting all the intermediate directories generated by a previous build command, or by simply deleting the build directory completely.